ToolShedTested

 1. Start with a sharp, clean blade matched to the material

-2. Maintain steady feed pressure—not too fast, not too slow
+2. Maintain steady feed pressure -- not too fast, not too slow

 3. Support the workpiece so it doesn't pinch the blade

-4. Check blade alignment periodically
+4. Check blade alignment periodically, especially after any impact or drop

-5. Clean blades after every 10-15 hours of use
+5. Clean blades after every 10-15 hours of use, or whenever cutting resinous stock

 FAQ